 - Chapitalisation (adding sugar) should never be used in making a natural wine.

 - As a general rule a natural wine should not be fined as this process will also remove flavour from the wine.

 - A natural wine should not be filtered or only very lightly filtered.
 The best solution is to leave the wine to settle.

 - New wood should be used with discretion or not at all.

-Remember, to read more about each of our producers and their wines choose the domaine from the list on the left of this page.
+Remember, to read more about each of our producers and their wines choose the domaine from the list on the right of this page.